 One also has to consider what kind of amino acids the protein in the food consists of.
 For example, bone and most vegetables are not sufficient when it comes to the amino acid composition.

 Phew, this is a lot to think about!
-How on earth will you ever be able to determine what is the best food for you puppy?
-Stay calm, we have you covered.
-We will provide you with the guides you need to make an informed choice.
-But let’s move on and look at the next group of nutrients!
+How on earth will you ever be able to determine what is the best food for

 This being said, let’s look at what positive or negative effects carbohydrates might have for the puppy’s body and healthy growth.

-The fibers that are insoluble pass through the intestinal canal largely unchanged.
+The fibers that are insoluble pass through the intestinal canal pretty much unchanged.
 Their contribution is to increase the volume of the food as well as the stool.
 If your dog or puppy has become obese, this can be a way of making your dog feel full without adding extra energy to the food.
 But don’t overdo it, an excess of fibers can cause diarrhea.

 In short, puppies can tolerate but do not need carbohydrates in their food.
 Nor does an adult dog.
 So why do the dog food industry continue to stuff their products with large amounts of carbs from wheat, rice, corn, potatoes or barley and the like?
 The answers have nothing to do with puppy health: